Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

 !!! warning "Customizations mentioned in our documentation"

-    A handful of the features Material for MkDocs offers can only be implemented with customizations.
+    A handful of the features MaterialX for MkDocs offers can only be implemented with customizations.
 If you find a bug in any of the customizations [that our documentation explicitly mentions], you are, of course, encouraged to report it.